MonashDeepNeuron/HPC-Training/src/m3-slurm/slurm_intro.md

 #SBATCH --mem-per-cpu=500M
 ```

+Some of the various resource request parameters available for you on Slurm are below:

+- `ntasks`: The number of tasks or processes to run.
+- `mem`: The amount of memory to allocate to the job.
+- `time`: The maximum amount of time the job can run for.
+- `job-name`: The name of the job.
+Up to 15 characters.
+- `partition`: The partition to run the job on.
+- `mail-user`: The email address to send job status emails to.
+- `mail-type`: The types of emails to send.

+> Note: In the case of M3, a task is essentially the same as a process.
+This is **not** the same as a cpu core.
+You can have a task that uses one or multiple cores.
+You can also have multiple tasks comprising the same job, each with one or multiple cores being utilised.
+It can get quite confusing, so if you are unsure about what you need, just ask.
+There is also more information in the M3 docs.

+There are a lot more options that you can use, and you can find a more complete list [here](https://docs.massive.org.au/M3/slurm/simple-batch-jobs.html).

+In particular, if you want to run multithreading or multiprocessing jobs, or you need a gpu, there are more options you need to configure.

 3. **Dependencies:** Load all the software that the project depends on to execute.
 For example, if you are working on a python project, you’d definitely require the python software or module to interpret and run your code.
 Go to Chapter 5.6 for more info on this.

 ```